Center-ice view at Climate Pledge Arena, home of the Seattle Kraken. Read our guide for info on events, tickets, parking, hotels, seating and food.

 For more on visiting Seattle, check out our Seattle sports travel guide.

-Seattle restaurants near Climate Pledge Arena
+Seattle restaurants near the arena

 • Agave Cocina & Tequilas – Mexican, 0.2 miles away